quattrobaje3na-png/SC-Contested-Zone-Group-Inventory-Organizer/README.md

 PASTE your unique URL into the PRIVATE_GOOGLE_SCRIPT_URL field.

-SELECT [ OVERRIDE_DATABASE ] to finalize the link.
+SELECT [ OVERRIDE_DATABASE ] to finalize the link and proceed using the tool like normal!

 ## LEGAL_DISCLAIMER
 Star Citizen®, Roberts Space Industries®, and Cloud Imperium Games® are registered trademarks of Cloud Imperium Rights LLC.
 All rights reserved.